 How deep can metal detectors detect?

 There are many factors that effect how deep a metal detector will detect a target.
-These include the ground conditions if wet or dry, the amount of mineralisation, the size of the target, the orientation of the target and the frequency the metal detector is using.
+These include the ground conditions if wet or dry, the amount of mineralisation, the size of the target, the orientation of the target and the frequency the metal detector is using to name a few.

 As a general rule, a budget detector will detect to approximately 6 inches, a good mid range detector to about 10-12 inches and a high end hobby detector to about 16 inches.